 First we all rode the traditional, well-charted current of outbound marketing; now we have new-wave inbound marketing crackling in, shaking us up and making us do things differently.
 That's a lot of currents to decipher.
 The trick is interfusion – the joining or mixing (two or more things) together.

 I’m a Londoner, born and bred and I’ve spent 10 years working in London PR agencies.
-I loved my time in London, but the 2.5-hour commute and rising rental market was getting on my nerves, so, four weeks ago, I moved to Southampton.
+I loved my time in London, but the 2.5-hour commute and rising rental market were getting on my nerves, so, four weeks ago, I moved to Southampton.

 We’ve almost reached the halfway mark of 2016, the perfect opportunity to review your marketing plan and performance.
 A half year review will see you dissecting your strategy so far, and making better marketing decisions for the second half of the year.